pyOpenSci/python-package-guide/tutorials/get-to-know-hatch.md

 recommended permissive license from [choosealicense.com](https://www.choosealicense.com) and as such we will use it for this tutorial series.

-You are of course welcome to select another license
+You are of course welcome to select another license.

 :::{todo}
 I think we'd need the SPDX license options here if they want to chose bsd-3 for instance